ml-jku/hopfield-layers/README.md

 ## Disclaimer

-Some implementations of this repository are based on existing ones of the official [PyTorch Repository v1.6.0](https://github.com/pytorch/pytorch/tree/v1.6.0) and accordingly extended and modified.
+Some implementations of this repository are based on existing ones of the official [PyTorch repository v1.6.0](https://github.com/pytorch/pytorch/tree/v1.6.0) and accordingly extended and modified.
 In the following, the involved parts are listed:

 - The implementation of [HopfieldCore](modules/activation.py#L11) is based on the implementation of [MultiheadAttention](https://github.com/pytorch/pytorch/blob/b31f58de6fa8bbda5353b3c77d9be4914399724d/torch/nn/modules/activation.py#L771).
 - The implementation of [hopfield_core_forward](modules/functional.py#L8) is based on the implementation of [multi_head_attention_forward](https://github.com/pytorch/pytorch/blob/b31f58de6fa8bbda5353b3c77d9be4914399724d/torch/nn/functional.py#L3854).